 All students with special education needs, from severely disabled to the gifted and talented, require an Instructional Support Plan (ISP).
-ISPs are a plan of action designed to address the student's special education needs and are based on diagnostic information which provides the basis for intervention strategies.
+An ISP is a plan of action designed to address the student's special education needs and is based on diagnostic information which provides the basis for intervention strategies.

 - Learner Outcomes